Tartan Day Ceilidh

 with a festive gathering known in Scotland and Ireland as a ceilidh (like: kay-lay

-providing attendees with some insight into why we celebrate our nation's many
+provides attendees with insight into why we celebrate our nation's many

 As a nation we have a good deal to celebrate, for native Scots and their

 descendants have figured in the life of this country since colonial times.
-(Note:
+That

-that exact same statement can be applied the great state of Texas as well, as Austin,
+exact same statement may be applied the great state of Texas, as Stephan F.

-Houston, Crockett and Collin McKinney all possessed Scottish roots!)
+Austin, Sam Houston, Davey Crockett and Collin McKinney all possessed Scottish roots!

 Based on the presence of their surname, or that of an

-ancestor, in the book Tartan for Me, upwards of 75% of U.S.
+ancestor, in the book Tartan for Me by